 The king’s imprisoned stay at Newcastle seems to have been a remarkably leisurely one as it is known that he played ‘goff’ at Shieldfield during his stay.
 This is one of the earliest records of golf being played in England.

-In the seventeenth century Newe House was bought by the North East industrialist Sir William Blackett but in the 1780s the family sold it to George Anderson who renamed it Anderson Place.
+In the seventeenth century Newe House was bought by the North East industrialist Sir William Blackett but in the 1780s the family sold it to George Anderson (unconnected to the original builder) who renamed it Anderson Place.
 Anderson also resided at Hawthorn Tower, a John Dobson-built mansion that stood on the Durham coast near Seaham.

-Grey Street is Newcastle’s finest stately street and the greatest achievement of the Newcastle builder and architect partnership of Richard Grainger and John Dobson.
+Grey Street is Newcastle’s finest stately street and the greatest achievement of the Newcastle builder-architect partnership of Richard Grainger and John Dobson.
 In 1834 Grainger submitted plans for several new streets including what was initially going to be called Upper Dean Street.